Zankoku-Okuno/blag/site/epigrams.md

 you recieve a string, or
 someone gets a string from you.

+Every identifier has a scope wherin it is unique.
+If the scope is not mentioned in the specification of an id, confusion is going to happen.

 ### Miscellaneous

 The reason "No Man's Sky" failed^[i.e. its environments were boring] is because cryptography is hard.